qapage/qapage.github.io/_posts/2017-01-16-Performance-testing-an-API.md

 The min_wait and max_wait are set to 5000 and 9000, which means each simulated user will wait between 5 and 9 seconds between the requests.

-#### Launching
+### Launching
 Where to start?
 Right here - just follow the below steps

 ```
+#Setup the environment
+#Step one, two & three create a python virtualenv for you to play around in.
+Step four gets locust installed.
-pip install virtualenv
+$ pip install virtualenv
-virtualenv <name your environment> eg, virtualenv perftest
+$ virtualenv <name your environment> eg, virtualenv perftest
-source perftest/bin/activate
+$ source perftest/bin/activate
-pip install locustio
+$ pip install locustio

+#Run the test
-Copy the above script into a python file named locustfile.py
+Copy the python code from earlier in this article to locustfile.py

-start locust with this command `locust -f locustfile.py –host <your apps url>`
+start locust with the below command,
+$ `locust -f locustfile.py –host <your apps url>`

 profit!
-Step one, two & three create a python virtualenv for you to play around in.
-Step four gets locust installed.

 ```

 What do the results look like?